gdebasis/llmit/index.md

 Papers submitted should be **4 to 10 pages of content** (plus any number of additional pages for references).
 Papers must be submitted in PDF as per the [CEUR](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw") format.
 The review process is **double-blind**.
 Papers should be uploaded via Easychair via the following submission link.

-- Paper Submission Link (Coming soon!)
+- Submit your papers via this [link](https://easychair.org/conferences/?conf=llmit23)

 Accepted papers will be included in the CIKM'23 companion volume (**published by CEUR** and **indexed by DBLP**).
 At least one author of each accepted contribution must attend the workshop.
 No additional authors can be added after acceptance.